armada-alliance/armada-alliance/services/website/content/en/terms/basho.md

 title: Basho
 description: Fourth phase of Cardano development in which performance improvements will be integrated.
 aliases: basho era cardano, goguen era of cardano, shelly era of cardano, voltaire era of cardano, what are the phases of cardano, cardano road map
-keywords: basho, goguen, shelly, voltaire
+keywords: basho, goguen, shelly, voltaire, roadmap, ada, cardano
 identities:
     - slug: /identities/wael-ivie
       role: author